International Adoption in Texas - Things to Consider

 If your child received an IH-3 or IR-3 visa, the adoption is legally complete by your child’s home country’s standards, but re-adoption on U.S. soil is highly recommended by adoption professionals.

 Re-adoption or finalization safeguards your child’s rights as a U.S. citizen and confirms that the adoption is legally recognized by the administrations of both countries.
-Failure to re-adopt or finalize your child’s adoption in Texas can raise legal questions about parenthood or citizenship later on.
+Failure to re-adopt or finalize your child’s adoption in Texas can raise legal questions about parenthood or citizenship.
 While adoption finalization is legally required, a re-adoption will confirm the legal safety of your new family.

 After finalization or re-adoption in Texas, the international adoption process is complete.

-Remember to research your options for adoption professionals carefully; check reviews and rating, get second opinions and educate yourself about international adoption in depth before beginning with an agency!
+The Texas international adoption process can seem overwhelming, but a good adoption agency will be there to guide you through it.
+Remember to research your options for adoption professionals carefully; check reviews and ratings, get second opinions and educate yourself about international adoption in depth before beginning with an agency!

 There are a number of full-service international adoption agencies in Texas, including some that offer international adoption home study services, including: